jupyterlab/frontends-team-compass/docs/triage-process.md

 With one hour or less of triage time per contributor per week, we should be able to triage all current and future issues in a timely manner.
 Our expectation is that every new item should be examined within a week of its creation.

-# Next steps

-Tag all current items in the issues list with `needs-triage`.

-Set recurring times to review items at a convenient time for each contributor.

-Track how many items are currently labeled with `needs-triage` and `needs-requester-info`, including the ages of each.
-Report on these metrics regularly such as at our weekly team meetings.